Srijansamanta1412/GeekAThon-MineGame/readme.md

 ## Project Link

-For more information about the MinesGame project, you can visit the hosted link: [MinesGame Project](https://srijansamanta1412.github.io/GeekAThon-MineGame/)
+For more information about the MinesGame project, you can visit the hosted link: [(https://srijansamanta1412.github.io/GeekAThon-MineGame/)]

 ## Credits